xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 order: 100
 published: true
 ---
-When you first enter your X-Cart Admin Home page after the software installation you can see a green area that says "Let's set up your store!".
+When you enter your X-Cart Admin Home page for the first time after the software installation you could not miss the green area that says "Let's set up your store!" for sure.
 This is X-Cart Quickstart Onboarding Wizard that is aimed to help a store admin with the initial store configuration and setup.

 ![onboarding-wizard.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/onboarding-wizard.png)